tehmaspc/puppet-magnum/README.md

 As you can see above there are numerous files underneath the 'spec' subdirectory.
 A lot of these files - especially the files under 'spec/fixtures' - exist to glue together our RSpec testing tools.
 The 'spec/fixtures' directory is unique in that all module dependencies, including the module being developed, should be found under the 'spec/fixtures' directory. rspec-puppet, serverspec, and vagrant will all make use of this special 'spec/fixtures' directory.

-In order to add additional module dependencies into your Puppet module, Magnum provides a .fixtures.yml file which can be modified to add additional Puppet modules to your project.
+In order to add additional module dependencies into your Puppet module, puppet-magnum provides a .fixtures.yml file which can be modified to add additional Puppet modules to your project.
 The default .fixtures.yml file will look like the following:

     fixtures:
     # repositories: